hogehallmc/firewatch-backend/README.md

 # VT Firewatch Backend

-This code runs every hours and pulls data from a google sheets page.
+This code runs every 10 minutes and pulls data from a google sheets page.

-Note - the server actually uses node-fetch rather than fetch